The Menu-Size Complexity of Revenue Approximation: Upper Bound on Revenue-Approximation Complexity

 \subsection{Trimming the Expensive Part of the Menu}

-As outlined above, our third step toward proving \cref{cne-upper-bound}, which we take in this \lcnamecref{expensive-trim-sec}, shows that in any exclusive auction over some exclusively unbounded distribution, the expensive part of the menu can be simplified without significant loss in revenue, so that it contains at most $2n$ menu entries.
-This step, which is the most technically elaborate of all steps, is formalized by \cref{expensive-trim}.
+As outlined above, our third step toward proving \cref{cne-upper-bound}, which we take in this \lcnamecref{expensive-trim-sec}, shows that in any exclusive mechanism over some exclusively unbounded distribution, the expensive part of the menu can be simplified without significant loss in revenue, so that it contains at most $2n$ menu entries.
+This subsection is dedicated to the statement and proof of \cref{expensive-trim}, which formalizes this step, which is the most technically elaborate of all steps of our proof of \cref{cne-upper-bound}.